A History of Preston's Annual Egg Rolling

 Though the tradition of Egg Rolling had always been popular in Preston, the Easter pastime of rolling eggs down hills first began on Avenham Park in 1867.
 At this point the park was still under completion and wasn't officially open, however, its potential as the ideal Egg Rolling spot was clearly recognised by the people of Preston as they flocked to the park, eggs in hand.

-Attending the first Egg Rolling event on Avenham Park was a correspondent form the Liverpool Mercury whose report read:
+Attending the first Egg Rolling event on Avenham Park was a correspondent from the Liverpool Mercury whose report read:

 ‘I spent Easter Sunday in Preston, which is, to my mind, the pleasantest and brightest of all your northern manufacturing towns, and as much unlike and superior to its neighbour, Blackburn, as light is different from and better than darkness.